mtuit/newdog/README.md

-# OldDog
+# NewDog

-The repository contains the code that accompanies the blog post [Teaching An Old Dog a new Trick](https://www.chriskamphuis.com/2019/03/06/teaching-an-old-dog-a-new-trick.html).
+The repository contains the code that accompanies the IR-Project NewDog for group IR-C-35.
+It is built upon the OldDog repository (which it is forked from), which accomponies the blog post
+[Teaching An Old Dog a new Trick](https://www.chriskamphuis.com/2019/03/06/teaching-an-old-dog-a-new-trick.html).

 ## Preliminaries